camunda/camunda-docs-manual/content/introduction/extensions.md

 ---

 Camunda Platform is developed by Camunda as an open source project in collaboration with the community.
-The "core project" (namely "Camunda Platform") is the basis for the Camunda Platform product which is provided by Camunda as a commercial offering.
+This is the basis for the Camunda Platform product provided by Camunda as a commercial offering.

 The commercial [Camunda Platform 7 product](https://camunda.com/platform-7/) contains additional (non-open source) features and is provided to Camunda Platform customers with service offerings such as enterprise support and [bug fix releases](/enterprise/download/).

 # Community Extensions